AlanKev117/go-app/README.md

 # go-app
-A bookings web app written in Go
+A web app template written in Go